Skip to content

 from continuous_gtfs import scan_pipeline, resolve_dag

-from continuous_gtfs.pipelines.schedule import run_schedule_pipeline
+from continuous_gtfs.pipelines.schedule import run_schedule_pipeline, extract_zip

 steps = resolve_dag(scan_pipeline("my-pipeline/"))

-result = run_schedule_pipeline(zip_bytes, steps)
+result = run_schedule_pipeline(inputs, steps)

 assert result.execution_result.success